jimm63/Udder/README.md

 # Udder

-This is an app that give a test repository
+This is an app that is being used to test the repository functionality with Git